iced-penguin/blog/README.md

 The file will be placed in `content/posts/`

 Note that the file name must not have an extension.
-The category names that can be used are listed in `scripts/categories.txt`.
+The category names can be used are listed in `scripts/categories.txt`.

 ### Check